gini/gini-pay-business-sdk-ios/Documentation/source/Integration.md

 After you've set the client credentials in the example banking app and installed it on your device you can run your app and verify that `businessSDK.isAnyBankingAppInstalled(appSchemes: [String])` returns true and check other preconditions.

-After following the integration steps above you'll be landed at the payment preview screen.
+After following the integration steps above you'll arrive at the payment review screen.

 Check that the extractions and the document preview are shown and then press the `Pay` button: